vanguardbackup/docs/frequently-asked-questions.md

 ## Troubleshooting

 ### How can I view logs of backup operations?
 Backup logs are available in the Vanguard dashboard.
-Navigate to the specific backup task to view its execution history and logs.
+Navigate to the backup tasks page to view all the logs.

 ## Account Management